-After breakfast we meet you and our week long adventure begins.
+You'll be met by your hosts at 9am to have breakfast together and the week long adventure begins.
 We start with a spectacular boat ride along the Grijalva River.
-Our boat leaves from the Cahuaré Docks and takes us on a magnificent ride of 26 kilometers (approx. 3hrs) through the famous canyon“Cañón del Sumidero”.
-(If the weather is rainy, it is important to have a waterproof jacket, lightweight clothing or bathing suit at hand.
-In any case, please make sure to bring your sunglasses and your camera!).
+Our boat leaves from Chiapa de Corzo and take us on a magnificent ride of 26km (approx. 3hrs) through the famous canyon“Cañón del Sumidero”.
+If the weather is rainy, it is important to have a waterproof jacket, lightweight clothing or bathing suit at hand.
+In any case, please make sure to bring your sunglasses and your camera!

-After visiting the canyon, we will stop at the "El Campionario" restaurant for lunch and then transfer (approx. 50 min) to San Cristóbal de las Casas.
+After visiting the canyon we will transfer (approx. 50 min) to San Cristóbal de las Casas.
 The town is located in the Central Highlands region of Chiapas.
-Due to its high altitude of 2,100 meters, the temperatures are lower in San Cristóbal and it is colder than in the canyon, so you may need to change your clothes.
-We will stay at the Hotel Posada Los Morales, a charming Mexican-style hotel, which offers a magnificent view of the city.
-After we are settled in, we enjoy a delicious welcome cocktail followed by a special dinner.
+Due to its high altitude of 2,100m the temperatures are lower in San Cristóbal and it is colder than in the canyon, so you may need to change your clothes.
+We will stay at the Hotel Cortijo la Casona, a charming mountain hotel, which offers a magnificent view of the mountain .
+After we are settled in, we will drive to downtown for free time and we'll meet at 8pm for dinner.

 Day 3: San Cristóbal de las Casas – Eco-Park “Arcotete - San Cristóbal de las Casas

-After a traditional Mexican breakfast-buffet at the hotel, we are transferred to the riding centre, which is located on the outskirts of San Cristobal.
-At the riding centre we get to know our horses and equipment before heading out on our first 5-hour ride to the protected ecological reserve called “Arcotete”.
+After a traditional Mexican breakfast at the hotel, we will ride in the arena to get used to the horses and we’ll be transferred up to the mountain on our first 3 hour round trail, riding to the protected ecological reserve called “Arcotete”.
 On our journey we will cross mountains and encounter interesting paths like narrow roads winding through magnificent pine and oak forests.
 We will also see several species of birds.
 We will ride through Tzotziles communities where we have the chance to glimpse the daily activities and work of the indigenous farmers.

-After savoring a delicious breakfast, we are transferred (approx. 1.3 hrs.) to Ocozocoautla, towards the magnificent “El Aguacero” waterfall in to the Canyon La Venta where we can enjoy an energizing hiking, after we reach the access road to the “Sima de las Cotorras”.
-Here horses are already waiting for us and we start our 5-hour journey of the day.
-We enjoy gallops on dirt roads and ride through rural communities and cultivated agricultural landscape, getting to know the daily life of local farmers.
-We also bypass the rock “El Cerebro”, the so called “Brain”, which is a unique rock formation, consisting of eroded sandstone.
+After savouring a delicious breakfast, we are transferred (approx. 1.3 hrs.) to Ocozocoautla where we reach the access road to the “Sima de las Cotorras”.
+Here the horses are already waiting for us and we will start our 4 hour journey of the day.
+We'll enjoy gallops on dirt roads and ride through rural communities and cultivated agricultural landscape, getting to know the daily life of local farmers.
+We also bypass the rock “El Cerebro”, the so-called “Brain”, which is a unique rock formation, consisting of eroded sandstone.

-Finally we arrive at the famous “Sima de las Cotorras”, a gargantuan sinkhole (known as “sima”).
-Almost perfectly circular, the sinkhole is 160 meters across and a stomach-lurching 140 meters straight down – like a giant round hole cut into the limestone crust.
+Finally we arrive at the famous “Sima de las Cotorras”, a gargantuan sinkhole known as “sima”.
+Almost perfectly circular, the sinkhole is 160m across and a stomach-lurching 140m straight down – like a giant round hole cut into the limestone crust.
 At the bottom is a small forest, which seems like a lost rainforest due to its lushness in contrast to the dry surrounding environment.
-This place is a naturally protected summer nesting area for the sinkhole’s namesake residents: thousands of cotorras parrots, which translated means “chatterbox”.
+This place is a naturally protected summer nesting area for the sinkhole’s namesake residents: thousands of parrots, which translated means “chatterbox”.
 As the name indicates, the air is filled with the noises of several thousands of these restless parrots!
 Enjoy this natural spectacle and watch them flying gracefully in spirals out of the sinkhole to the surface.
-Nearly as impressive are a set of ancient cave paintings, such as painted handprints in red and black colors, as well as drawings of the moon and other figures of the cosmos.
+Nearly as impressive are a set of ancient cave paintings, such as painted handprints in red and black colours, as well as drawings of the moon and other figures of the cosmos.

-After enjoying lunch in a restaurant nearby, we continue our ride for 1 hour until we are transferred to the ancient Hacienda “La Valdiviana”, which was founded in 1902.
-The charming hacienda provides a pool and also internet access, and it is the perfect place to rest your body after a day on horseback.
-Enjoy the hospitality and culinary skill of the owners, who will prepare a delicious dinner us.
+After enjoying lunch in a restaurant nearby, we will ride back on the same trail for 1 hr until we are transferred by car to the ancient Hacienda “La Valdiviana”, which was founded in 1902.
+The charming hacienda provides a pool, it is the perfect place to rest your body after a day on horseback.
+Enjoy the hospitality and culinary skill of the owners, who will prepare a delicious dinner for us.